This post may contain affiliate links. For more information please see my full disclosure statement.

 - In a large mixing bowl beat butter, sugar and vanilla until creamy

-- Add the eggs, one at a time, beating each until smooth before adding the next.
+- Add the eggs, one at a time, beating each until smooth before adding the next, then add the cream.

 - Mix in the wine a little at a time.